art. 1 The Organisation

 In the event of a contestant wishing to withdraw during the race, he/she must go to a checkpoint as soon as possible to confirm such withdrawal by registering.
 The organisers will undertake to take him/her back to the Gressoney-La-Trinité base.
 In the event of failure by a contestant to communicate such withdrawal with consequent dispatch of search teams, all related costs will be borne by the contestant.

 A number of inspectors will be present, with authority to perform mandatory equipment verification and, in general, to ensure that terms and conditions are respected.
-Any contestant not in possession of even one single item of the mandatory equipment will be immediately disqualified without the option to appeal.
+In the case of equipment checks, it should be noted that the lack of a mandatory element according to the regulation entails the application of a penalty of 10 minutes to the race time, while the lack of more than one mandatory element according to the regulation, the application of a 30 minute penalty at race time.
 Any irregularity, verified also via CCTV recordings delivered to the organisers after the race, may also give rise to disqualification.
 The jury of the race may disqualify a contestant in the event of serious disrespect of the terms and conditions, as follows:

 Complaints are only accepted in writing within 30 minutes following the publication of the provisional results against a €50 bail